A historical medieval fortified building on top of a cliff overlooking the sea

 How do you know the gender of Spanish nouns?

-By: Natalia Molina Ceballos Tue Aug 12 2025
+By: Natalia Molina Ceballos Thu Sep 18 2025

-To know the gender of Spanish nouns, take a look at the noun ending or the gender of the article before it.
-It is important to identify the gender of Spanish nouns because the adjectives and other words accompanying them agree accordingly.
+To know the of Spanish nouns, take a look at the ending or the gender of the before it.
+It is important to identify the gender of Spanish nouns because the and other words accompanying them agree accordingly.
 Take, for example, the feminine noun casa(house).
 If we want to add an adjective to describe it, we need to make it feminine as well, like this: casa bonita(beautiful house).
 This post will review how to recognize the gender of animate and inanimate nouns and review misleading nouns’ gender, nouns that change meaning based on gender, and nouns referring to animals.
 Keep reading to learn more!

 How do you recognize gender in Spanish nouns?